Common Misconceptions About Dental Implants in Holistic Practices

 The ceramic implant procedure involves implantation followed by a crown, offering a high-quality solution to replace missing teeth and enhancing the patient’s smile and confidence.
 Ceramic implants are also know as zirconia dental implants.

-Illustration of ceramic implants as a biocompatible choice for replacing missing teeth
+ceramic implants as a biocompatible choice

 Biological Dentistry Addresses the Root Causes of Dental Problems